Our commitment to privacy

 The way we use information

-We collect and process information in a fair and proportionate manner from organisation’s and staff who join NAEP, who make enquiries about NAEP services, or attend our events.
-We use this information to help manage day-to-day administration of NAEP membership or to send information that is requested as part of our normal business relationships.
+We collect and process information in a fair and proportionate manner from the organisation’s and staff who join NAEP, who make enquiries about NAEP services or attend our events.
+We use this information to help manage the day-to-day administration of NAEP membership or to send information that is requested as part of our normal business relationships.